X16Community/x16-rom/basload/README.md

 All identifiers must begin with a letter, any of A to Z.

-The subsequent characters may be letters (A to Z), digits (0 to 9) or decimal points.
+The subsequent characters may be letters (A to Z), digits (0 to 9), underscores, or decimal points.

 An identifier may be at most 64 characters long.